delight-im/Knowledge/Software Development.md

  * When using a version control system, make a single commit for every bug fix or added feature.
 Do not hoard changes and commit them in batch.
  * Use an IDE that suits your programming language, e.g. IntelliJ IDEA (Java), PhpStorm (PHP), Eclipse (Android) or Android Studio (Android).
  * Commercial programming is solving problems you didn't choose, working on existing code you didn't write — in less time than you would like.
+ * Write short functions, with no more than 30-40 statements, if possible.
+Split up complex functions into smaller ones.
+ * Never write a `switch` statement without a `default` branch.
+ * Minimize the amount of state used in your programs.
+Stateless programs are the easiest to debug.

 ## Charsets and Encodings